superfaz/chain-of-actions/README.md

 | `succeed()` | Create a successful response |
 | `fail()`    | Create a failed response     |

-To implement this method, we can use a few helpers, namely `start`, `convert`, `succeed` and `fail` :

 ## Chain of Actions

-Knowning if an action failed or not allows to chain actions based on their statuses.
+Knowning if an action failed or not allows to chain actions based on their statuses and create a railway.
 For this, this library provides a `start` function to create a chain of actions.

 ```typescript
 async function getUser(